geraintpalmer/SAS-R/LabSheets/Week_02.md

     [Video hint](http://www.youtube.com/watch?v=UFGJEG34qMk)

-4. We can carry out basic arithmetic operations using python.
+4. We can carry out basic arithmetic operations using Python.
 Take a look at the following:

         num = 2
         num = num +3